Ralim/recipes/content/recipes/risotto/index.md

   - Once mushrooms have reduced by about 50%, throw in a knob of butter +enoki
   - Fry with butter until browned
   - Set aside
-  - Check eggplant isnt burning  🤣
+  - Check eggplant isn't burning  🤣
-  - Fry chicken, tiny bit of oil or butter, brown chicken.
+  - Fry chicken, a tiny bit of oil or butter, brown chicken.
   - Throw excess juice into rice
-  - Once rice is at consistency of just sticking together
+  - Once the rice is at the consistency of just sticking together (creamy is good)
-  - Creamy is good
   - Throw eggplant, mushrooms, chicken in
   - Low heat to keep warm
   - Put in parmesan cheese
   - Add salt now (not before)
-  - Rough cut parsley and throw in
+  - Rough cut parsley and throw-in
   - Stir and season to taste
 ---